International Exchange for outgoing students

 Before you apply

-Do your research: Attend the events organised by your school and the Study Abroad and Exchanges team throughout the year, and do as much research as possible to make your experience the best it can be while you’re away.
+Do your research: Attend the events organised by your school and the International Opportunities Team throughout the year, and do as much research as possible to make your experience the best it can be while you’re away.

 Talk to your school: your programme leader and exchange coordinator will be able to tell you if you’re eligible to study abroad, where you could go and for how long.
-You’ll also need to get confirmation from your link tutor before you apply.
+You’ll also need to get confirmation from your exchange coordinator before you apply.

 Decide where you want to go: thoroughly research your options and make sure it’s the right choice for you.
 We must also have an agreement already set up in order for you to study at the host institution on an exchange.